HEALTH CARE LEADERS HAVE HAD TO TAP INTO A SPECIAL KIND OF STRENGTH LATELY. HERE’S HOW YOU CAN DO THE SAME.

 I encourage leaders like you to look at strength from another perspective.
 Strength also means authenticity.
 When you let your guard down, ask for help, and show vulnerability, you give others permission to do the same.
 You help create an environment of psychological safety, one that says, “We’re all in this together, and we will support one another through it.”
 What’s more, your team wants you to be able to lead–and they know you can’t do that if you don’t take care of your own emotional health.

-Whether we want to be a positive force for our clients, our teams, our families, or our communities, leadership during crisis requires great personal resilience.
+Whether we want to be a positive force for our clients, our teams, our families, or our communities, leadership during a crisis requires great personal resilience.
 Find it by letting go of what you cannot control, leading with your whole being, and showing strength through vulnerability.